delabassee/java-lab/lab2-conf-vm.md

 </copy>
 ```

-The script should take around ~90 seconds.
-In the meantime, you can check what it is doing by typing the Gist URL (ex. https://gist.githubusercontent.com/delabassee/…) in a browser.
+The script should take around 100~120 seconds.
+In the meantime, you can check what the script is doing by typing the Gist URL (ex. https://gist.githubusercontent.com/delabassee/…) in a browser.
 In a nutshell, the script:
 * fixes the "LC_CTYPE: cannot change locale…" warning,
 * installs various tools (`git`, `tree`, `bat`, …),
 * installs the appropriate OpenJDK version,
 * installs Apache Maven,
 * installs the Helidon CLI,
 * configures the VM firewall to open its 8080 port,
-* handles some miscellaneous details (ex. setting the path).
+* and handles some miscellaneous details (ex. setting the path).

 Once the script has been executed, you can test your instance by issuing, for example, `java -version`.